 Riverside Museum opening hours are Monday - Thursday and Saturday from 10.00am - 5.00pm.
 Please note that every Friday and Sunday the museum opens at the later time of 11am until 5pm.

-The museum is open daily except for Christmas Day, Boxing Day and 1 & 2 January.
-On Hogmanay, 31 December, the museum closes to the public at 1pm.
+The museum is open daily except for Christmas Eve, Christmas Day, Boxing Day, New Year's Eve and 1 & 2 January.

 Guided Tours at Riverside Museum